 Let me tell you, given what I had to work with (a vat of boxed mac and cheese) I did not have high expectations, so I was pleasantly surprised when these oven-fried mac and cheese balls turned out to be super delicious.
 Like, I will make these again for sure during football season, possibly even for the Super Bowl yummy.
 Anything that makes it onto your Super Bowl table has got to be pretty darn worthy, and these really packed the perfect combo of cheesy, melty, crunchy goodness.
 Plus, perfectly acceptable to eat with your hands!
 Yay!
 No forks to stab your brother with (don’t even get me started…).

 These are delicious with plain ol’ ketchup, and oh my goodness, Ranch dressing.
 And next time, I am totally going to make a spicy southwest-style horseradish sauce.
 Like the stuff you dip your blooming onion in?
 Yes.
 That.
 So we will be revisiting these in the not too far-off future so I can whip up a batch of that creamy goodness to go with them.
-But for now… let’s make some oven-fried mac and cheese balls, shall we?
+But for now… grab the recipe for my oven-fried mac and cheese balls, and put that boring box of mac to good use.

 - non-stick cooking spray

 - Prepare your mac and cheese according to directions on the box.
-Refrigerate overnight so it gets kind of congealed.
+Cool to room temperature.

-- Once your mac has solidified a bit in the fridge, take it out and mix in your shredded Cheddar Jack cheese.
+- Once your mac has cooled, take it out and mix in your shredded Cheddar Jack cheese.
 Begin rolling into ping-pong ball sized balls.
 You want them to be fairly packed together, so you don’t have to be delicate.
 Place balls on a cookie sheet that will fit in your freezer and freeze for about 2 1/2 hours.

 - Once your balls are frozen, create your dredging station.
 Beat the eggs with the water in a small bowl.
 Put the flour on a plate and season with salt and pepper.
 Place your panko on another plate.
 Preheat your oven to 425 degrees, and lightly coat a cookie sheet with non-stick cooking spray.